-However, in general, you should not think of American and Canadian trains as a way to save money.
-Often Greyhound and budget airline fares are cheaper.
+Nevertheless, in general, you should not think of American and Canadian trains as a way to save money.
+Often bus and budget airline fares are cheaper.

 Instead, Amtrak and Via Rail Canada offer a great way to see lots of beautiful scenery in considerable comfort in a friendly and relaxing environment.

-We willl just help you pay as little as possible.
+We will merely help you pay as little as possible.

 With Amtrak and Via Rail Canada, your main concern is not the fare.
-It is getting a reservation especially on scenic routes..
+It is actually booking a reservation especially on long-distance scenic routes..

-You absolutely must book the most popular long-distance trains early if traveling in busy seasons.
+You absolutely must book the most popular long-distance trains early if traveling during busy seasons.